-- 8.3 Once the MLRO has evaluated the disclosure report and any other relevant information, she must make a timely determination as to whether: - there is an actual or suspected money laundering taking place; or - whether there are reasonable grounds to know or suspect that this is the case; and - whether she needs to seek consent from the NCA for a particular transaction to proceed. - 8.4 Where the MLRO does so conclude, then she must disclose the matter as soon as practicable to the NCA on their standard report form and in the prescribed manner, unless she has a reasonable excuse of non-disclosure to the NCA (for example, if you are a lawyer and you wish to claim legal professional privilege for not disclosing the information). - 8.5 Where the MLRO suspects money laundering but has a reasonable excuse for nondisclosure, then she must note the report accordingly, she can then immediately give her consent for any ongoing or imminent transactions to proceed.
-In cases where legal professional privilege may apply, the MLRO must liaise with the Council's Monitoring Officer to decide whether there is a reasonable excuse for not reporting the matter to the NCA.
+- 8.3 Once the MLRO has evaluated the disclosure report and any other relevant information, they must make a timely determination as to whether: - there is an actual or suspected money laundering taking place; or - whether there are reasonable grounds to know or suspect that this is the case; and - whether they need to seek consent from the NCA for a particular transaction toproceed. - Where the MLRO does so conclude, then they must disclose the matter as soon as practicable to the NCA on their standard report form and in the prescribed manner, unless they has a reasonable excuse of non-disclosure to the NCA (for example, if you are a lawyer and you wish to claim legal professional privilege for not disclosing the information).

-- 8.6 Where consent is required from the NCA for a transaction to proceed, then the transaction(s) in question, must not be undertaken or completed until the NCA has given specific consent, or there is deemed consent through the expiration of the relevant time limits in which the NCA must respond and no response has been received. - 8.7 Where the MLRO concludes that there are no reasonable grounds to suspect money laundering then she shall mark the report accordingly and give her consent for any ongoing or imminent transaction(s) to proceed. - 8.8 All disclosure reports referred to the MLRO and reports made by her to the NCA must be retained by the MLRO in a confidential file kept for that purpose, for a minimum of five years. - 8.9 The MLRO commits a criminal offence if she knows or suspects, or has reasonable grounds to do so, through a disclosure being made to her, that another person is engaged in money laundering and she does not disclose this as soon as practicable to the NCA.
+- 8.5 Where the MLRO suspects money laundering but has a reasonable excuse for nondisclosure, then they must note the report accordingly, they can then immediately give their consent for any ongoing or imminent transactions to proceed.
+In cases where legal professional privilege may apply, the MLRO must liaise with the Council's Monitoring Officer to decide whether there is a reasonable excuse for not reporting the matter to the NCA. - 8.6 Where consent is required from the NCA for a transaction to proceed, then the transaction(s) in question, must not be undertaken or completed until the NCA has given specific consent, or there is deemed consent through the expiration of the relevant time limits in which the NCA must respond, and no response has been received. - 8.7 Where the MLRO concludes that there are no reasonable grounds to suspect money laundering then they shall mark the report accordingly and give their consent for any ongoing or imminent transaction(s) to proceed. - 8.8 All disclosure reports referred to the MLRO and reports made by them to the NCA must be retained by the MLRO in a confidential file kept for that purpose, for a minimum of five years. - 8.9 The MLRO commits a criminal offence if they know or suspect, or have reasonable grounds to do so, through a disclosure being made to them, that another person is engaged in money laundering and does not disclose this as soon as practicable to the NCA.